Trigger Basics

 Events

 A trigger will fire when ANY of the events listed occur.
-Note that, you can run a trigger from another trigger without those events occuring.
-It is also improper to refere to things such as "triggering unit" or "Ability being cast" if you ran the trigger from inside another.
+Note that you can run a trigger from another trigger without those events occuring.
 Examples of events would be a unit entering a region, a unit dies, elapsed game time or a countdown timer expiring.

 Conditions